 TEST 1: Checking The Camshaft Position Signal With A Multimeter

 To get this show on the road the very first thing that we are going to do is connect the our multimeter to the signal wire of the camshaft sensor and then turn the engine by hand (that's right, we're not gonna use the starter motor).

-If the cam sensor is OK, it will generate a voltage that will alternate between 10 Volts and 0 Volts (as we manually turn the engine).
+If the camshaft position sensor is OK, it will generate a voltage that will alternate between 10 Volts and 0 Volts (as we manually turn the engine).

-If the cam sensor is bad, it'll stay stuck producing a voltage of about 10 volt and never drop to 0 Volts.
+If the camshaft position sensor is bad, it'll stay stuck producing a voltage of about 10 volt and never drop to 0 Volts.

 OK, let's get started: